 Don’t venture beyond any no trespassing or warning signs, do not enter, dangerous area, or closed trail signs at any location.
 It’s disappointing running into them at cool places sometimes, but they really are there for your safety.
 On top of the possibility of injury, you could ticketed and fined or even arrested.

 *Encountering Wildlife and Vegetation*

-Snakes, bees, spiders, and animals also love ghost towns and abandoned buildings, so do sticker bushes and poison ivy.
+Snakes, bees, spiders, and animals also love ghost towns and abandoned buildings, along with sticker bushes and poison ivy.
 Keep an eye out for any signs of life.
 Be careful when moving plants or objects and watch where you place your hands and feet.
 Always wear pants or jeans and durable shoes or boots.
 We also recommend taking air horns and animal spray repellents.
-Black bear and bobcat sighting have been rising for several years, especially in southeastern Ohio.
+Black bear and bobcat sightings have been rising for several years, especially in southeastern Ohio.

 *Being a Respectful and Responsible Explorer*